Quick Verdict

 Is Noom's Calorie Tracking Accurate?
 Why GAYA's Approach Is More Precise

-Noom's food logging is basic — manual search and portion entry, similar to MyFitnessPal.
+Noom's food logging now includes photo food tracking (added in 2025), along with manual search and barcode scanning (both paid features).
 Its color-coded system categorizes foods by calorie density, which is helpful for building awareness but doesn't provide the precision that serious calorie tracking requires.

-GAYA uses photo-based logging with FatSecret database verification.
-Every meal is analyzed, verified against 900,000+ foods, and calories are computed mathematically from macros.
-This two-step process delivers consistently accurate results.
+GAYA uses photo-based logging with multi-database verification.
+Every meal is analyzed, verified against 7M+ foods from FatSecret, Open Food Facts, and USDA, and calories are computed mathematically from macros.
+This multi-step process delivers consistently accurate results.

 GAYA is a calorie tracking app that uses photo analysis and database verification for accurate nutrition data.
 Unlike Noom's color-coded food system, GAYA provides precise calorie and macro counts verified against FatSecret's database.
 GAYA also includes a real-time voice coach — more immediate than Noom's daily article-based approach.
 Available on iOS.